material-motion/material-motion/specifications/runtime.md

 An Actor can be active for any of the following reasons:

 - The animate event returned a Boolean value of true.
 True indicates that the Actor expects to perform more work on the next animate event.
-- The executor has indicated some form of active **external activity**.
+- The Actor has indicated some form of active **external activity**.

 ### External activity